F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 Tag your infrastructure with the the labels/value or keys that you sent in your declaration.

 .. _azure-nictagging:

 Network Interfaces
 ``````````````````
+For address failover you need two distinct tags:

+- Deployment scoping tag: the key and value can be anything.
+The example below uses ``f5_cloud_failover_label:mydeployment``.
+- NIC mapping tag: the key is static but the value is user-provided and must match the correcsponding NIC on the secondary BIG-IP.
+For example, ``f5_cloud_failover_nic_map:<your value>``.

 Within Azure, go to **NIC > Tags**.

 The network interfaces should have ``f5_cloud_failover_nic_map`` tagged with a specific value.
 For example, network interface 1 (nic01) and network interface 2 (nic-02) should be tagged with ``f5_cloud_failover_nic_map: external`` to indicate association between the NICs.